 Wired networks might seem to be an anachronism today, given the wireless capabilities of products such as laptops, Wi-Fi routers, and streaming devices.
-The reality, however, is that behind every wireless network there is a wired network that enables it.
+The reality, however, is that behind many wireless networks there is a wired network that enables it.
 That's because before digital information gets to a phone, it must travel from a base station to the cellular broadcast tower.
-And before a router can broadcast a signal to a television, that signal has to get from the cable operator's facility to the home.
-These tasks are handled by wired Ethernet networks based on the IEEE 802.3 standards family, which enable effective, reliable, and inexpensive performance.
+And before a Wi-Fi® router can broadcast a signal to a television, that signal has to get from the video service provider's facility to the home.
+These tasks can be handled by wired Ethernet networks based on the IEEE 802.3 standards family, which enable effective, reliable, and inexpensive performance.